Greenie10/greenie10.github.io/react_to_mongo.md

   };
   ```

-## Part G: Deploy and check `example-server` in playground
+## Part G: Deploy and check 'example-server' in playground

-- push `example-server` to ZEIT, with either `now` on command line, or git commit and push
+- push 'example-server' to ZEIT, with either `now` on command line, or git commit and push
 - once it's deployed (watch it deploying on your ZEIT dashboard) visit your site and hopefully the Apollo playground will appear
 - check the schema tab shows sensible things (picture)
 - you may need to wake up the MongoDB Atlas cluster, by simply reloading say the cluster page on the website (it's really just a testing playground, you'd have to pay for more of an instant response, always on tier)